Diamond Color Scale Chart & Review | 4C's Education

 What is the Diamond Color Scale?

-Letâs learn about color we aren't talking about fancy color diamonds here.
-Now, in order to understand the nuances of diamond color, you must first understand how diamond color is determined in the first place.
+Let’s learn about diamond color (and we aren't talking about fancy color diamonds here).
+In order to understand the nuances of diamond color, you must first understand how diamond color is determined.
 Here is a diamond color scale as a refresher:

 How Diamonds are Graded for Color

-Each loose diamond is not looked at on its own but is compared to a set of âmaster stonesâ (usually a set of CZ stones in every color grade).
-The grader will pop the diamond face down on a white surface and then match up that particular stone with the identical colored master stone. âWhy should I care about this, Rian?â I hear you cry.
-Well, this information is valuable to you for two reasons, so quit your hollering.
-First and foremost, a diamondâs color actually looks very different from table-top and face-down or side perspectives:
+Each loose diamond is not looked at on its own but is compared to a set of ‘master stones’ (usually a set of CZ stones in every color grade).
+The grader will place the diamond face down on a white surface and then match up that particular stone with the identical colored master stone.
+It's important to understand that while all diamond colors are graded in the same way, a diamond’s color can actually look very different from the table-top and face-down or side perspectives:

 From left to right we have a D, H and J color in the colorless diamond range.
-As you can see (especially when it comes to the D and H), there is a fairly subtle difference when examined from the table-top position.
-And hereâs where you come in my friend; you will not be scrutinising the color of your diamond from a face-down position, because it will most likely be placed in a beautiful ring setting for you and/or your partner to show off.
+As you can see (especially when it comes to the D and H), there is a subtle difference when examined from the table-top position in comparison to face down.
+This is where your own eye matters the most.
+You won't be scrutinizing the color of your diamond from a face-down position, because it will most likely be placed in a beautiful ring setting for you and/or your partner to show off.

 So, Which Diamond Color is the Best Value for Your Money?

-This is completely up to you, but I do have a few nuggets of information that will hopefully help you make a decision that is right for you.
-Letâs begin with those top-o-the-range colorless babies.
+This is completely up to you, but I do have a few nuggets of information that will hopefully help you make a decision that fits you best.
+Let’s start with the top of the range colorless stones.
 The cream of the crop.
 The best of the best.
-The crème de la crème (OK Iâm done).
-For this range, Iâm going to give you the same advice I gave you with regards to clarity - unless there is a specific reason why you really want a colorless stone (which is totally fine), it doesnât make a huge amount of financial sense to fork out on these with the highest color grade.
+For this range, I’m going to give you the same advice I gave you with regards to clarity - unless there is a specific reason why you really want a colorless stone (which is completely okay), it doesn’t make a huge amount of financial sense to spend extra on the highest color grade diamonds.

 Once mounted in a ring setting, those near colorless stones G-J will perform just as well (if not better, depending on the cut) as their colorless comrades.